 More recently, during the late 2000’s and 2010s, there has been a resurgence of new businesses and creative communities in the area, with incrimental improvements at beautiful Walpole Bay beaches, and the main shopping, commercial and cultural areas of Cliftonville.

 The Oval Bandstand & Lawns is highly visible and very accessible to visitors, with large numbers of people walking by it, and walking through it, throughout the day.
 During the summer season the Viking Coastal Trail, a popular walk between Broadstairs and Margate, ensures the Queen’s Promenade attracts thousands of visitors every week.

-But that’s mostly what The Oval was until very recently; a walk-through and walk-by, with not much function or use, and certainly little opportunity for people to engage with the ecology of their surroundings.
+But that’s mostly what The Oval was until GRASS became the custodians; a walk-through and walk-by, with not much function or use, and certainly little opportunity for people to engage with the ecology of their surroundings.

 Before GRASS took on The Oval it felt neglected, ignored and un-loved.

 The site was rundown and unkempt: not what people want to see in this beautiful location.
 However, it is a great refuge for birds, bees, butterflies and other wildlife, so we want to keep the best of this, but also to make it a ‘go-to’ place, rather than a ‘go-through’ place.